edulinq/autograder-server/README.md

 This will ensure that the server executable is up-to-date before running it.
 Second we used the `--unit-testing` flag, which will set some testing options, create a clean new database, and load the test courses (inside the `testdata directory).

+Additionally, when running the server in `--unit-testing` mode, most configs may get overwritten by the testing infrastructure but environmental variables will not get overwritten.
+For more information about config options see the [Configuration section](#configuration) of this document.

 ## Running Tests